Displays using a GFX Library

 Here the declarative nature of elements helps by just marking elements with changed properties as to be redrawn and coordinate the effective drawing of all overlapping objects.

-In the base class DisplayAdapter the startFlush function first calculates the combined bounding box of the Elements that have been changed and then draws all Elements that are at least partly inside this box in the correct order.
+In the base class DisplayAdapter the startFlush function by default first calculates the combined bounding box of the Elements that have been changed and then draws all Elements that are at least partly inside this box in the correct order.

-Flush data to the display
+Flush data to a display

 There are displays that allow a fast way of sending data to the display chip that is shown immediately like on TFT panels.
 On the other hand there are e-paper displays that require some seconds for update and frequent updates should be avoided.